STAIRlab/opensees-gallery/content/en/examples/Chopra-10.4/index.md

-Note: geometry, mass, and material characteristics are assigned to variables that correspond to the ones shown in Figure 1 (e.g., the height of the column is set to be 144 in. and assigned to variable h;
+Note: geometry, mass, and material characteristics are assigned to variables that correspond to the ones shown in Figure 1.
+For example, the height of the column is set to be 144 inches and assigned to variable `h`.
-the value of the height can be accessed by $h).

 Nodes of the structure (Figure 2) are defined using the <a href="https://opensees.berkeley.edu/wiki/index.php/node_command" title="wikilink">node</a> command: